ChickenSoup269/Zero-Bookmark-Manager/README.md

 1. First you need to have Gemini API key (required) and its model name
 2. Get API key at this website https://aistudio.google.com/api-keys
-3. Select your model here and get API key and curl http you're done
+3. Select your model here and get API key you're done

 | Model                                       | Type           | Free Access         | Limits        | Notes                                                                |
 | ------------------------------------------- | -------------- | ------------------- | ------------- | -------------------------------------------------------------------- |